mimblewimble/grin/doc/merkle.md

 The sum tree data structure allows the efficient storage of the output set and output witnesses while allowing immediate retrieval of a root hash or root sum (when applicable).
 However, the tree must contain every output commitment and witness hash in the system.
-This data too big to be permanently stored in memory and too costly to be rebuilt from scratch at every restart, even if we consider pruning (at this time, Bitcoin has over 50M UTXOs which would require at least 3.2GB, assuming a couple hashes per UTXO).
+This data is too big to be permanently stored in memory and too costly to be rebuilt from scratch at every restart, even if we consider pruning (at this time, Bitcoin has over 50M UTXOs which would require at least 3.2GB, assuming a couple hashes per UTXO).
 So we need an efficient way